 0 to a maximum of one year incarceration within county jail facility.
 Up to a five thousand ($5,000) fine not including court costs, probation fees/court imposed treatment program(s).
 Specified terms and conditions of court ordered probation of up to one year.

-The crime of Criminal Conversion in Indiana usually includes first time offenses under a certain amount depending upon the decision of a prosecutor.
+The crime of Criminal Conversion in Indiana includes first time offenses under seven hundred fifty dollars depending upon the decision of a prosecutor.
 Check Deception can occur from nothing more than a bounced check.
 If no prior convictions a “witheld” prosecution is a potential option depending upon the decision and/or policy of the specific county prosecutor’s office.
 Terms and requirements of such a program will be dependent upon negotiation of a defense attorney and county prosecutor.

-Court imposed probation terms may last up to three years depending upon applicable circumstances with up to a ten thousand ($10,000) fine not including court costs or court ordered probationary term requirements.
+Court imposed probation terms may last up to two and one half years depending upon applicable circumstances with up to a ten thousand ($10,000) fine not including court costs or court ordered probationary term requirements.

-Court imposed probation for up to eight years and up to a ten thousand ($10,000) fine not including court costs or court ordered probationary requirements.
+Court imposed probation for up to six years and up to a ten thousand ($10,000) fine not including court costs or court ordered probationary requirements.